sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 -- C++ Ver! --

 1. Find installer zip in the github releases page
+2. Unzip the 7z arhive (7-zip.org | or use winrar if ur a closed source cunt)
-2. Run the .cmd/.bat file!
+3. Run the .cmd/.bat file!
-3. Should be all good to go!
+4. Should be all good to go!
-​
-​
-​
-​
-​

 --Old versions--

 ~~To use, run the .cmd script and watch it do the magic for you.~~